• Skip to main content

 The SMHS Health Promotion team supports stakeholders, including LGAs, to develop and deliver alcohol harm minimisation strategies at a local level and create safer alcohol environments.

-Alcohol is the most prevalent drug used in Western Australia and causes the second greatest amount of drug-related harm, with only tobacco causing more harm.
-Excessive alcohol consumption increases the risk of some health conditions, including:
+Alcohol is the most commonly used drug in Western Australia and is responsible for the second highest level of drug-related harm surpassed only by tobacco.
+Alcohol consumption increases the risk of developing serious health conditions, including:

 • some cancers